-Former law provided that if a charge for a subsequent false alarm was not paid within 60 days after the owner or lessee received by certified mail a written notice that the charge had been assessed, the charge had to be entered upon the real property tax list, became a lien upon the property, and had to be collected as taxes are collected.
-Collected charges (whether by normal payment or through the lien procedure) were required to be deposited into the township general fund.
+Current law provides that if a charge for a subsequent false alarm is not paid within 60 days after the owner or lessee receives by certified mail a written notice that the charge has been assessed, the charge must be entered upon the real property tax list, becomes a lien upon the property, and must be collected as taxes are collected.
+Collected charges (whether by normal payment or through the lien procedure) are deposited into the township general fund.
 (R.C.
 505.391.)

-The act changes the procedure for unpaid false alarm charges by providing a 30-day notice before an unpaid charge becomes a lien.
-Under the act, if payment of the bill assessing a charge is not received within 30 days, the township fiscal officer must send a notice by certified mail to the manager and the owner of the real estate of which the commercial establishment is a part, or to the occupant, lessee, agent, or tenant and the owner of the real estate of which the residential building is a part, indicating that failure (1) to pay the bill within 30 days or (2) to show just cause within 30 days why the bill should not be paid will result in the assessment of a lien on the real estate in the amount of the bill.
+The bill changes the procedure for unpaid false alarm charges by providing a 30-day notice before an unpaid charge becomes a lien.
+Under the bill, if payment of the bill assessing a charge is not received within 30 days, the township fiscal officer must send a notice by certified mail to the manager and the owner of the real estate of which the commercial establishment is a part, or to the occupant, lessee, agent, or tenant and the owner of the real estate of which the residential building is a part, indicating that failure (1) to pay the bill within 30 days or (2) to show just cause within 30 days why the bill should not be paid will result in the assessment of a lien on the real estate in the amount of the bill.
 If payment is not received or just cause for nonpayment is not shown within those 30 days, the amount of the bill must be entered upon the tax duplicate, is a lien upon the real estate upon that entry, and must be collected as other taxes.
-The act requires charges so collected, instead of being deposited into the township general fund, to be earmarked in the township treasury for use for fire services.1 505.391(B).)
+The bill requires charges so collected, instead of being deposited into the township general fund, to be earmarked in the township treasury for use for fire services.
+(R.C.
+505.391(B).)